James Anderson (cricketer): 2015: Pakistan

 Anderson recovered from his injury in time for the Test series against Pakistan.
 In the first innings of the first Test, Anderson took figures of 2–42 and bowled economically as Pakistan were dismissed for 523.
 In the second innings he took figures of 2–30 as Pakistan were bowled out for 173, but England did not have enough time to force a win and the match finished in a draw.
 In the second Test Anderson took 1–40 in the first innings, before finishing with figures of 2–22 in Pakistan's second innings as they were dismissed for 354.
 However, England's batting was unable to chase down the target and the suffered a 127 run defeat.
 England needed to win the final Test of the series to level it, and Pakistan were dismissed cheaply for 234 in the first innings, with Anderson taking 4–17.
 However, they recovered in their second innings, scoring 355, despite Anderson taking 2–52.
 An England second innings collapse saw Pakistan win the series 2–0.

 2015–16: South Africa

 Anderson was injured for the first Test against South Africa.
-He returned to the side for the second Test but failed to make an impact, taking 1–77 as the match ended in a draw.
+He returned to the team for the second Test but failed to make an impact, taking 1–77 as the match ended in a draw.
 In the third Test Anderson took 1–60 in South Africa's first innings, before taking 1–26 in their second innings as they collapsed to 83 all out to hand England a historic victory on South Africa soil.
 Anderson took his best figures of the series in the final Test, finishing with 3–47 in South Africa's second innings, but a poor batting performance from England saw South Africa win the Test by 280 run, although England won the series 2–1.